 - Combine the vegetable oil and sugar in a large bowl, and whisk until smooth

-- Add the flour, baking powder, and salt and mix until it forms a soft dough
+- Add the flour, baking powder, and salt and mix until it forms a soft dough.
+You will have to mix it until it thickens.
+The dough should feel similar to a freshly open Play-dough container.

 - Scoop out balls of cookie dough using a 1 ½ tablespoon ice cream scoop